66HEX/lunarbase/FEATURES.md

-# IronBase Features Status
+# LunarBase Features Status

 *Last updated: 2025-07-11*

 ## 🎯 Project Overview
-IronBase is a Rust-based backend-as-a-service (BaaS) similar to PocketBase, providing dynamic collections, authentication, and a RESTful API with comprehensive permission management and real-time WebSocket subscriptions.
+LunarBase is a Rust-based backend-as-a-service (BaaS) similar to PocketBase, providing dynamic collections, authentication, and a RESTful API with comprehensive permission management and real-time WebSocket subscriptions.

 ## ✅ Implemented & Working Features